 Let this message be a call to arms.
 Let these words be a call to action.
 Let anyone who reads this post rise up and join the small minority of people who have been quietly and thanklessly struggling to keep the human race from a path of destruction.
 This is not a call for weapons, violence, or mutiny over any structured institution.
 Rather, it is a call to knowledge.
 A call to educate, inform, and enlighten.
-A beacon of hope we can shine throughout the U.S. and possibly the world so future generations will not live in a dark, cold, unfriendly world.
-And together, we can change the world.
+A beacon of hope we can shine throughout the U.S. and possibly the world so future generations will not live in a dark, cold, unfriendly place.
+And together, we can change everything.

 Okay, seriously, what the fuck is wrong with you people?
 How hard is it to learn basic spelling?
-How hard it is to retain a simple piece of information like “your” and “you’re”?
+How hard is it to retain a simple piece of information like “your” and “you’re”?
 For the love of God!
 If you can’t remember a simple thing like “there” and “their”, how the fuck do you remember where you live?
 How do you remember what color your car is when you come out of the library–oops, I mean–when you come out of the strip club?
 Yes, it is my intention to be slightly humorous in the way I present this, but I seriously want to know how all you people are still surviving.

 How have you not accidentally walked in front of a train?
 How have you not accidentally choked on the jagged edges of a tin can lid while trying to eat soup?
 How have you not gotten into a horrible car wreck when your favorite song came on the radio?
 How have you not walked into an empty elevator shaft because you were checking Facebook on your phone?